GarfieldMa/COMP2123_Selflearning_Report/main.md

 Great question again, then here comes our main guest today - **Prim’s Algorithm**!

 ## What is Prim’s Algorithm About?
-##### In simple words, Prim's Algorimth can help us find the Minimum-Spanning-Tree we mentioned above.
+##### In simple words, Prim's Algorithm can help us find the Minimum-Spanning-Tree we mentioned above.

 #### The algorithm may be described in following steps:

-1. Initialise a tree with an arbitrary node in the graph
+1. Initialize a tree with an arbitrary node in the graph

 2. Find a node not yet in the tree that can be connected to existing tree with the minimum weight edge and add it to the tree.
 3. Repeat step 2 until all the nodes are in the tree